cmu-db/noisepage/script/testing/junit/README.md

 The procedure for running the `GenerateTrace.java` program is as follows:

-1. Establish a local Postgres database
-2. Start the database server: `pg_ctl -D /usr/local/var/postgres start`
+1. Establish a local Postgres database and start the database server.
+The procedure to accomplish this depends on the particulars of your development environment.
+If you are using a CMU DB development machine, see the _PostgreSQL on CMU DB Development Machines_ section below.
-3. Write your own SQL input file.
+2. Write your own SQL input file.
 The format of this file consists of SQL statements, one per line.
 Comments (denoted by `#`)) are permitted.
-4. Compile the test infrastructure: `ant compile`
+3. Compile the test infrastructure: `ant compile`
-5. Run the filter trace program: `ant filter-trace`.
+4. Run the filter trace program: `ant filter-trace`.
 The program expects 6 arguments:
   - `path`: The path to the input file
   - `db-url`: The JDBC URL for the DBMS server
   - `db-user`: The database username